 Construction and maintenance activities will happen near pastures and grazing fields.
-Planned implosive splicing during the project will create noise that may startle livestock, potentially causing stress, injury, or loss.
+Some planned work will create noise that may startle livestock, potentially causing stress, injury, or loss.
 We will work with farmers to provide advanced notice to minimize the effects.

 - Provide advance notice to landowners about upcoming work so they can move or contain livestock.
-Field crews will also be made aware of livestock in the area to ensure they secure gates and clean up debris so livestock doesn't ingest it - Develop a Blast Communication Plan that includes notifying farmers, residents and emergency authorities within 1.6 km of expected activities one week in advance of implosive splicing work, posting signs on all roadways near a blasting area and all making sure all materials are stored, secured and detonated properly - Protect livestock by setting up fencing that keeps them from entering a work area, using existing fencing and gates as required and leaving them "as is" once construction is over
+Field crews will also be made aware of livestock in the area to ensure they secure gates and clean up debris so livestock doesn't ingest it - Protect livestock by setting up fencing that keeps them from entering a work area, using existing fencing and gates as required and leaving them "as is" once construction is over

 Construction activities that could affect livestock will be temporary.
 We will notify farmers in advance of upcoming work where practical.

 Most farms and rural operations in Ontario are Hydro One customers.
 We proudly provide a reliable supply of power to small dairy operations, mid-sized greenhouses and large-scale agriculture facilities.

-Explore more about what we studied and found in Section 7.1 of the ESR.
+Explore more about what we studied and found in Section 7.1 of the Final ESR.